The Impact of Language & Respectful Storytelling.

 Thanks to your support, and the support of partners, CCBRT Disability Hospital can provide counseling and therapy to address the emotional and psychological scars left by fistula.
 They also conduct national awareness raising campaigns to battle the misconceptions surrounding the condition.
 Coordinating one of the largest comprehensive fistula programs in the world, over 1,000 women were served through CCBRT’s program in 2016.

 We asked twenty women and girls undergoing treatment at CCBRT how they identify themselves and prefer to be identified by others; they chose words like ‘mama’, ‘businesswoman’, ‘entrepreneur’.

 Not one person we spoke to wanted to be thought of as a ‘patient’ or a ‘victim’ of obstetric fistula.
 The women and girls we serve do not want fistula to define them or their place in their community.
 As global storytellers, it is imperative that we tell these women and girls’ stories on their terms.

 The power of an international platform

 Kupona and our partners are in a privileged position, able to give a voice to women and girls who often struggle to make themselves heard even before they are faced with severe trauma.
-We are inspired by the strength and resilience of the women and girls we meet, of the triumphant ladies you’ve empowered at the Mabinti Centre, and we strive to communicate their strength when we share their stories.
+We are inspired by the strength and resilience of the women and girls we meet, and we strive to communicate that when we amplify their stories.